Click Here To Schedule A Consultation

 Sculptra Aesthetics

-Sculptra® is an amazing “liquid filler” composed of injectable poly-L-lactic acid.
-Sculptra® stimulates your body’s own natural collagen production to help restore facial volume loss due to the effects of aging.
-Because Sculptra is a liquid, it can be used in almost any area of the face including the temples, jowls, nasolabial folds, cheeks, chin, décolletage, arms, and neck area.
+Sculptra® is a fantastic “liquid filler” composed of injectable poly-L-lactic acid.
+Sculptra® stimulates your body’s natural collagen production to help restore facial volume loss due to the effects of aging.
+Because Sculptra is a liquid, it can be used in almost any area of the face, including the temples, jowls, nasolabial folds, cheeks, chin, décolletage, arms, and neck area.
 A series of three or more sessions of Sculptra is indicated to slowly build your own natural collagen, with each session spaced approximately one month apart.
 After full correction with this injectable filler, the results of Sculptra generally last up to two years.

 Restylane Dermal Fillers